Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 Making smart pricing decisions is as important for services companies as it is for companies selling products.
 Again, it starts with the customers’ perception of the value of the services offered.

 How you organize your sales force is also part of the “Place” decision.
-Are you going to have a dedicated sales force or are you going to work through distributors or representatives, for instance.
+For instance, are you going to have a dedicated sales force or are you going to sell using distributors or representatives?

 Promotion is what most people have in mind when they talk about marketing.
 However, real marketing is much more than promotion.